33 minutes ago12 min read

 But remember, virtual success doesn’t always guarantee real-world success.

 Here’s where things get interesting.
 When no real money is at stake, emotions are minimal.
 You’re calm, logical, and bold.
 However, in live trading, fear and greed kick in.
+This emotional difference explains why some traders perform brilliantly in simulations but struggle in real markets.

 If you truly want to know if we can make a profit with paper trading, follow this structured 9-step strategy.